-In order to correspond to the emphasis given by the legislator to internationalisation, the Agency has decided to create a Scientific Council, integrated by experts with well recognised international experience that will promote at the end of each year a debate on the annual progress of the Agency and will present a report with criticisms and suggestions to improve the Agency’s procedures.
+In order to correspond to the emphasis on internationalisation from the legislator, the Agency has decided to create a Scientific Council, integrated by experts with well recognised international experience that will once a year visit the Agency to debate its annual progress and to present a report with its views and suggestions to improve the Agency’s procedures.
 This Council is composed as follows:

-- David Dill, Professor of Public Policy, The University of North Carolina at Chapel Hill
+- David Dill, Emeritus Professor of Public Policy, The University of North Carolina at Chapel Hill

 - Don Westerheijden, Senior Researcher, CHEPS, The Netherlands

 - Bjorn Stensaker, Professor at the Faculty of Educational Sciences, University of Oslo, and Research Professor at the Norwegian Institute of Educational Research and Higher Education, NIFU-STEP

 - Mary Henkel, Associate Professor, Brunel University, UK; Visiting Professor, King’s College, London and Visiting Professorial Fellow, Institute of Education, University of London

 - Guy Neave, Scientific Director of CIPES, ex-professor of Comparative Education, Institute of Education, University of London, Emeritus Professor of CHEPS, Holland and Foreign Associate, U.S. National Academy of Education